 A positive mold transmits to the material in the cavity practically all of the applied pressure; a flash mold transmits an indeterminate amount, depending upon how quickly the flash over the land sets up.
 In transfer, plunger and injection molds, undersized gates will restrict the flow of material excessively; also length and diameter of runners, as well as the number of shifts in the direction of flow which the plastic must travel before arriving at the cavity gate, will reduce the effective pressure considerably.

-In transfer and injection molds, the location of the gate also is important, since this determines the direction of flow of material.
-Comparing transfer molding and compression molding of the same phenolic material, it will usually be found that the transfermolded piece will have the less shrinkage.
+In transfer and injection molds, the location of the gate also is important, since this determines the direction of the flow of material.
+Comparing transfer molding and compression molding of the same phenolic material, it will usually be found that the transfer molded piece will have less shrinkage.

 Plasticity of Material

 Of the thermosetting materials, the materials of harder flow will usually shrink somewhat less than the softer materials, which tend to flow away under pressure and to yield a less dense molding.
 Similarly, of the plasticized thermoplastic materials, the harder materials will usually shrink less than softer materials of the same

 The use of preforms in compression molding will reduce shrinkage, by facilitating the proper distribution of the charge in the mold cavity, and by precompressing the charge.

 Determination of the proper rate of application is a matter of experience.
 In compression molding, closing too rapidly, particularly upon a soft material, will create a “splash” effect in the mold which will produce moldings of low density.

 Degree of Cure

 The inadequately cured thermosetting material will usually shrink more than the same material adequately cured.
 Thermoplastic articles with heavy sections must be cooled in the mold long enough to avoid excessive shrinkage which may cause internal voids.